yanncerf/contexti.sh/README.md

 So of you cite AuthorA (YYYY) two times, this will count as two occurrences.

-While this command does a reasonably good job of identifying references, there may still be some edge cases or unconventional formats it may not capture accurately due to the inherent complexity and variability of reference styles in texts.You should review the output carefully and cross-verify the results if you relie on this script to actually objectify the "up-to-dateness" of a given paper.
+While this command does a reasonably good job of identifying references, there may still be some edge cases or unconventional formats it may not capture accurately due to the inherent complexity and variability of reference styles in texts.You should review the output carefully and cross-verify the results if you relie on this script to actually objectify the "uptodate-ness" of a given paper.
 ### Varia
-If you look more closely the output given as an example, and the source article, you'll see that the 1900's reference come from moments where I cite Orwell's famous Down and Out that came out in 1933.
+If you look more closely the output given as in the first example, and the source article, you'll see that the 1900's reference come from moments where I cite Orwell's famous Down and Out that came out in 1933.

-As an example of unexpected but welcome findings, I've been able to find (yet another) typo, puzzled that I had so much 1900' references in this article :
+As an example of unexpected but welcome findings I've been able to find (yet another) typo: I went digging in the article, puzzled that I had so much 1900' references in this article, and sure enough :

 >In-text: (Orwell, **193*3***)
 >In bibliography: Orwell, G. (2013 [**193*2***]).
 Down and out in Paris and London.
 Penguin Books.

-There is surely a lot more problems with the script, but I can't be bothered to tinker with it more.
+There is a lot more problems with the script, but it's a simple tool, that I won't use too much, so I really can't bring myself to to tinker with it more.

 The script, and parts of this readme.md was written with the help of OpenAI's ChatGPT.
 At first I tried something in python, but it was over-complicated for the task at hand, and Unix tools are rad so Unix it is.